Understanding Overparametrization in Survival Models through Interpolation: Background and related work

-originates from the maximum-likelihood principle and models the conditional probability as $P(Y=1|X=x) = 1/(1 + e^{-\theta^\top x})$.
+\textit{Logistic loss.} For binary classification, the logistic loss originates from the maximum-likelihood principle.
 For separable data (i.e., $\exists~\theta_*$ such that $y_i f_{\theta_*}(x_i)>0,~\forall i$), driving the training loss toward zero requires $y_i f_\theta(x_i) \to \infty$; thus, exact interpolation cannot be achieved with parameters with bounded norm (known as finite-norm interpolation).
 Gradients $\nabla_\theta\mathcal{L}(\theta)$ therefore flatten sharply near the interpolation region, diminishing sensitivity to capacity and weakening the second descent. \cite{kini2020analytic} confirmed that, in high-dimensional linear models, logistic loss exhibits a sharper peak and almost no secondary decrease compared with square loss.